 - Press and hold the CALL key.
 The DIRECTORY topic appears in the display. - Push the SELECT/ENT knob.
 DSC Calling Directory entries appear in the display.
-The directory stores a maximum of 32 entries which are displayed four at a time. - Use the SELECT/ENT knob to move the cursor to the entry name for editing.

-- Push the SELECT/ENT knob.
+The directory stores a maximum of 32 entries which are displayed four at a time. - Use the SELECT/ENT knob to move the cursor to the entry name for editing. - Push the SELECT/ENT knob.
 The DIRECTORY NAME/ID screen appears presenting the name and MMSID for the selected directory entry.
 The blinking cursor is positioned at the start of the entry's name. - Push the SELECT/ENT knob or key.
-The cursor becomes an underline instead of a blinking square and moves to the first character position. - Use the SELECT/ENT knob to move the underline cursor to the character position needing change. - Push the SELECT/ENT knob or key.
-The blinking cursor appears. - Use the SELECT/ENT knob or microphone keys to change the contents of the character to the new value. - When new value is correct, press the SELECT/ENT knob or the SELECT/ENT knob or the same line need changing, use the SELECT/ENT knob or or we key to move the blinking cursor to the next desired character.
-If no more changes are desired on the same line, press and hold the CALL key to move the cursor back to the start of the line. - When both the name and MMSID are correct, press and hold the CALL key to save the data and exit to the directory listing.
+The cursor becomes an underline instead of a blinking square and moves to the first character position. - Use the SELECT/ENT knob to move the underline cursor to the character position needing change. - Push the SELECT/ENT knob or $(\underbrace{ \mathsf{A}}{\mathsf{ENT}})$ key.
+The blinking cursor appears. - Use the SELECT/ENT knob or microphone keys to change the contents of the character to the new value. - When new value is correct, press the SELECT/ENT knob or the SELECT/ENT knob or the SELECT/ENT knob or no more changes are desired on the same line, press and hold the CALL key to move the cursor back to the start of the line.